 A VHT NDP Announcement(#4921) frame with more than one STA Info field shall not carry an HT Control field, unless all the STAs listed in the AID field of the STA Info fields have set +HTC-VHT Capable to 1 in the VHT Capabilities Info field or set +HTC-HT Support to 1 in the HT Extended Capabilities field.

-A beamformer that transmits a VHT NDP Announcement(#4921) frame with more than one STA Info field should transmit any Beamforming Report Poll frames needed to retrieve VHT Compressed Beamforming frame responses from the intended beamformees in the same TXOP.
-If the duration of the TXOP that contained the VHT NDP Announcement(#4921) frame is not of sufficient duration to accommodate the transmission of all of the feedback reports, the beamformer may poll for the remaining VHT Compressed Beamforming frames in subsequent TXOPs.
-The transmission of the(#4907) VHT NDP Announcement(#4921), NDP, VHT Compressed Beamforming (#5373)and Beamforming Report Poll frames are subject to the rules in Multiple frame transmission in an EDCA TXOP.
+A beamformer that transmits a VHT NDP Announcement(#4921) frame with more than one STA Info field should transmit any Beamforming Report Poll frames needed to retrieve VHT Compressed Beamforming reports from the intended beamformees in the same TXOP.
+If the duration of the TXOP that contained the VHT NDP Announcement(#4921) frame is not of sufficient duration to accommodate the transmission of all of the feedback reports, the beamformer may poll for the remaining VHT Compressed Beamforming reports in subsequent TXOPs.

+NOTE—The transmission of the(#4907) VHT NDP Announcement(#4921), NDP, VHT Compressed Beamforming (#5373)and Beamforming Report Poll frames is subject to the rules in Multiple frame transmission in an EDCA TXOP.

 The VHT sounding protocol with more than one beamformee is shown in Sounding protocol with more than one beamformee.